🐶🌞 When the sun becomes a burden

 What is zeolite?

-Zeolite is a finely ground volcanic rock with strong binding power for pollutants, acids, and excess fluids – without putting a strain on the body.
+Zeolite is a finely ground volcanic rock with a strong binding capacity for pollutants, acids and excess fluid – without burdening the body.

-It has been used for decades in natural medicine for animals – to support digestion, detoxification, and skin care .
-DOGKRAFT zeolite is tribomechanically ground, has the perfect grain size and fineness for dogs, and is approved as an additive for optimizing dog food.
+It has been used for decades in naturopathic medicine for animals – to support digestion, detoxification, and skin care .
+DOGKRAFT Zeolite is tribomechanically milled, has the perfect particle size and fineness for dogs, and is approved as an additive for optimizing dog food.

 🐕 How zeolite helps your dog in summer